Through Another Man’s Eyes

-Lutheran Hour Ministries has tremendous resources to offer.
-From radio to online ministries, we are your partner in ministry.
-As Christians, you are part of what God is doing through The Lutheran Hour ministries.
-Your gifts and prayers make a very real impact on this ministry each day.
-Remember the Lutheran Hour Ministries and look forward to seeing how the Lord will work through us.
+The steadfast love of the Lord never ceases; great is your faithfulness.
+As Christians, you are part of what God is doing through The Lutheran Hour Ministries.
+Your gifts and prayers make a very real impact on this ministry every day.
+Look forward to seeing how the Lord will work through The Lutheran Hour Ministries.

 The Lutheran Hour can be heard every Sunday on radio stations

 WCCO (830 AM) at 6:05am